Single-shot laser-pulse-induced magnetization reversal in CoFeB/MgO-based magnetic tunnel junctions: Pulse duration dependence

 \section{Pulse duration dependence}

 Here we present the pulse duration dependence of P-to-AP switching and multidomain formation.
-Figure~\ref{fig4} summarizes the evolution of the threshold fluences for both P-to-AP switching and multidomain states as a function of pulse duration for samples with $t_\mathrm{Ru} = 0$~nm and $t_\mathrm{MgO} = 1.3$ and 2.0~nm.
-As shown in Fig.~\ref{fig3}, no P-to-AP switching is observed for a pulse duration of 50~fs.
-However, P-to-AP switching begins to emerge as the pulse duration increases for both structures.
-The threshold fluence for P-to-AP switching increases gradually with pulse duration, whereas that for multidomain formation shows a steeper increase.
+Figure~\ref{fig4} summarizes the evolution of the threshold incident fluences for both P-to-AP switching and multidomain states as a function of pulse duration for samples with $t_\mathrm{Ru} = 0$~nm and $t_\mathrm{MgO} = 1.3$ and 2.0~nm.
+As shown in Fig.~\ref{fig3}, for a pulse duration of 50~fs, P-to-AP switching is observed only when $t_{\text{Ru}} \geq 2.0\,\mathrm{nm}$.
+However, even for $t_{\mathrm{Ru}} = 0$~nm, P-to-AP switching begins to emerge as the pulse duration increases in both structures.
+The threshold incident fluence for P-to-AP switching increases gradually with pulse duration, whereas that for multidomain formation increases more rapidly.
 This contrast in their pulse-duration dependence is consistent with trends reported in previous studies~\cite{igarashi2023optically, ishibashi2025single}.
 The underlying mechanism for the observed P-to-AP switching at a pulse duration of 10~ps remains unclear.
-A previous study on ferromagnetic spin valves showed that the inclusion of a Cu heat sink extends the switching window up to 8~ps.
+A previous study on ferromagnetic spin valves showed that the inclusion of a Cu heat sink extends the switching window up to 8~ps\cite{ishibashi2025single}.
 In the present study, no such heat sink is applied to the MTJ stacks.
-One possible explanation is the use of sapphire substrates in this work, which offer superior heat dissipation compared to the glass substrates used in previous studies on ferromagnetic spin valves~\cite{igarashi2023optically, ishibashi2025single}.
+One possible explanation is the use of sapphire substrates in this work, which offer superior heat dissipation compared to the glass substrates used in previous studies on ferromagnetic spin valves~\cite{igarashi2023optically}.